lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 .. image:: filesearch.png

 To change what types of files you use choose the :guilabel:`File Type` tab.
-To choose to search for only certain file check/uncheck the files under the text :guilabel:`Only search for files of following types:` text.
+To choose to search for only certain file check/uncheck the files under the heading :guilabel:`Only search for files of following types:`.
 The options for which type of file include: Text files, Image files, Audio files, Video files, Documents, or Folders.

 The :guilabel:`Properties` tab has more settings based on information about the file also called metadata.
 To only show results on files larger than this file check the :guilabel:`Larger than` checkbox and then in the field to the right for size.
 To only show files smaller than this check the :guilabel:`Smaller than` checkbox and to the field to the right select the size smaller than that.
 To search for files modified before a date check the :guilabel:`Earlier than` checkbox and select the date to the right.
 To search for a file modified after a date check the :guilabel:`Later than` checkbox and input the date to the right.